ethiffeault/eti/README.md

 # Type
 Core type of eti, Type define all aspect of a given type T

-Getting Type from any given type use:
+To get Type from any given type use:
 ```
 const Type& fooType = eti::TypeOf<Foo>();
 const Type& intType = eti::TypeOf<int>();